 I left Belfast early the next morning for the final destination of the Northern Ireland road trip: County Down.
 The scenery here is incredibly beautiful and I drove along the gorgeous Strandford Lough to meet Tracey – owner of NI Food Tours.
 Tracey runs a variety of tours across the county, working with local producers and suppliers.
 I spent the morning at her house learning to make bread with Irish bread expert Fred.
 He taught me how to make potato bread, soda bread and pancakes.

 Then we headed into Killyleagh, a lovely little town on the lough to try some cider.
 Kilmegan Cider is brewed by a husband and wife team in the beautiful Mournes Mountains of County Down.
 Tracey offers tours to the brewery, but I was sampling the cider in The Dufferin Arms, along with some delicious local cheese.
 Killyleagh is also home to the annual Hans Sloane Chocolate & Fine Food Festival, which happened to be on the weekend I was there, held in the grounds of Killyleagh Castle.

 The next stop of the Northern Ireland road trip was Killough Bay.
 Here we met French oyster farmer Patrice Bonnargent and his son Luc, who own Killough Oyster Ltd. Patrice took us on his tractor to see where the oysters are farmed and then back to his small factory where the oysters are treated (to kill off any bacteria).
 This was actually my first experience of tasting oysters, so I don’t have a lot to compare them to, but they were very nice!
 Patrice supplies oysters and mussels to restaurants across Europe.

 Then it was time to head back to Belfast to catch my flight home.
-It was a great four days in Northern Ireland with some amazing food, and gorgeous scenery.
+It was a great four day Northern Ireland road trip with some amazing food, and gorgeous scenery.
 If you have the time, I would recommend taking a week to drive the route for a more relaxed trip.
 Second time around I love Northern Ireland even more than the first, and it really is one of the few ‘under the radar’ spots in Europe.

 Thanks to Tourism Ireland for hosting A Lovely Planet on the perfect Northern Ireland road trip.